Y0ursTruly/HideJS/README.md

 # HideJS
-return frontend script to client that CANNOT be viewed by client side user
+Return frontend script to client that CANNOT be viewed by client side user
 <br>After all, why *obfuscate* code when you can just **HIDE** it

 ## Here's how to use it: